mtravascio/fletApps/README.md

 # fletApps
-Some flet Apps examples for MacOs, Linux, Web, Android and iPhone
+Some flet Apps examples for MacOs, Linux, Web, Android and iOS and (Windows to be tested!)

 # Installation of development environment on Linux and MacOs